crystal-lang/crystal-website/_posts/2021-08-13-install-specific-versions.md

 including the automatic installer script.

 The installer script allows selecting the version to be installed via tha `--version=x.y` argument.
-This argument was previously called `--crystal=x.y` and while this name continues to work, it is now considered deprecated.
+This argument was previously called `--crystal` and while this name continues to work, it is now considered deprecated.